Kazi-KR/Kazi-KR.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About ME"
 author_profile: true
-redirect_from:
+redirect_from: s
   - /about/
   - /about.html
 ---